Friday, February 6, 2026

 This month, I did a buddy read with another avid book reader.
 Together we read and discussed the novel, Daddy Love by Joyce Carol Oates.
 I've been wanting to read Daddy Love for two or three years now.
 I am glad to have finally read this novel and crossed it off of my 'to be read' pile this month.

 Daddy Love is divided into three parts.
 I am impressed with how well Joyce Carol Oates writes her prose and can take the reader deep inside dark and disturbing topics with ease.
-How does she do it?
+How does she do this so well?
 JCO also has a knack for writing about men with certain dark and disturbing predilections very well.
-Chet Cash (aka Daddy Love) is a true monster and JCO writes him so well.
+Chet Cash (aka Daddy Love) is a true monster and JCO writes him in such a chilling, yet believable manner.

 The ending for Daddy Love is ambiguous!
 I am not a fan of ambiguous endings.
-I like solid endings, but perhaps that is difficult to achieve with this sort of novel.
-I'm not sure if it could have ended any other way.
+I like solid endings to novels where things are wrapped up nicely...
+But perhaps this is difficult to achieve with this sort of novel.
+I'm not sure if it could have ended any other way than "ambiguous".

-JCO really does a great job deep diving into the mother's grief over the kidnapping and for the father's grief as well.
-She does a good job with how the kidnapping impacted their marriage and so on...
-And, of course, we read about how Robbie/Gideon is treated during his time with Chet/Daddy Love and it isn't pretty.
+JCO really does a great job deep diving into the mother's (Dinah) grief over the kidnapping of Robbie and for the father's (Whit) grief as well.
+She does a good job with how the kidnapping impacted their marriage, and so on...
+And, of course, we read about how Robbie/Gideon is treated during his time with Chet/Daddy Love and it is horrific.

 By the way, I listened to the unabridged audio version of Daddy Love, which was well narrated by Christine Williams.